KennyNova/Interactive-Whiteboard/README.md

 # Interactive Whiteboard Application

 Welcome to the Interactive Whiteboard Application project!
 This application is designed to provide a collaborative environment for users to share ideas, drawings, and notes in real-time.
-This project is forked from [collabio](https://github.com/kriziu/collabio), an incredible project that laid the foundation for real-time collaboration.
-We've built upon this foundation, enhancing the project with new features, technologies, and a streamlined user experience.
+This project is forked from [collabio](https://github.com/kriziu/collabio), an incredible project that laid the frontend foundation for real-time collaboration.
+We've built upon this frontend, enhancing the project with new features, technologies, and a streamlined user experience.

 ## Technologies Used